kindspirit/fast_af_Array.from-_polyfill/README.md

 This polyfill also works with ES6+ iterables by checking for and calling the `[Symbol.iterator]()` method which if available is what is used rather than any forEach() method.
 It also works with Symbol.iterator shams, but it is designed to be a drop-in faster running replacement for ES6's `Array.from()` in modern browsers, and a polyfill in old browsers.
 Since this version checks for a forEach() method, it also works on old data structure libraries like collectionsjs that came out pre-2015.

-This polyfill made by me without any AI tools does multiple things that are over and above other polyfills (perhaps overkill)
+This polyfill was made by me without any AI tools.
+It does multiple things that are over and above other polyfills (perhaps overkill) and supports very old browsers as far back as Internet Explorer 6.

 1) Tests for non-constructor values of `this` so that as per the spec an Array can be constructed instead if `this` value is not a constructor.
 2) Tests for array-like objects that are always iterable in modern browsers (Arguments, HTMLCollection, NodeList, FileList, Array, TypedArray, String, SELECT and FORM elements).
 As per the spec, Array.from() constructs with a length argument only if array-like object is non-iterable.